damienfranco/MLB_WARP_vs_Salary/README.md

-# WARP vs Salaray - A Dive into Player Value and Team Spending in MLB
+# WARP vs Salary - A Dive into Player Value and Team Spending in MLB

 ## Which Predicts MLB Team Success Better?
 WARP vs Team Salary